-- The lot is connected to a Town road by a strip of land (stem) having a minimum width of fifty (50) feet for the total length, including frontage on a town road. - 2.
+- 1. The lot is connected to a Town road by a strip of land (stem) having a minimum width of fifty (50) feet for the total length, including frontage on a town road. - 2.
 The majority portion of the lot located at the end of the stem contains land area equal to or greater than that required by this Ordinance. - 3.
-The stem shall contain a driveway, which meets the private road standards for one (1) lot & shall be maintained as a passable row at all times to allow for the safe passage of fire engines.
-CEO will inspect annually. - 4.
-No building shall be located on the stem. - 5.
-The lot shall be used solely for a single-family home or duplex. - 6.
+The stem shall contain a driveway which meets the private road standards for one (1) lot & shall be maintained as a passable row at all times to allow for the safe passage of fire engines.
+CEO will inspect annually as needed. - 4.
+No building shall be located on the stem.

+- 5. The lot shall be used solely for a single-family home or duplex-single-family or two-family dwelling, or for a multifamily dwelling if otherwise permitted. - 6.
 To the extent that the creation of the lot will modify an existing subdivision or will result in the creation of a new subdivision, the owner shall obtain any necessary approvals from the Planning Board.